neuroph/NeurophFramework/README.md

-Neuroph - Java Neural Network Platform Neuroph
+Neuroph - Java Neural Network Framework
 ======

 Neuroph is an open source Java neural network framework and Development Environment for neural networks.